Updated: Feb 23, 2022

 How to rise above the anger of evil?

 My family and I are called to different places quite often.
 We’ll spend four weeks here, six weeks there, on and on.
 And each place we go we treat it like an opportunity to spread the light of God and Christ.
 One thing I do is to walk whatever ground we’re staying on, whatever neighborhood we’re in.
 As I do, I pray for those who live there.
-At one point as I was doing this, I received the divine message “Pay not attention to the enemy, only to the task at hand.”
+At one point as I was doing this in a certain neighborhood, I received the divine message “Pay not attention to the enemy, only to the task at hand.”

 "Pay not attention to the enemy, only to the task at hand" works everywhere

 It also helps me in all sorts of other ways.
-When I’m working on self improvement, I pay less and less attention to the distractions like “I’m not worth it” and more attention to what has to change in my behavior.
+When I’m working on self improvement, I pay less and less attention to the distractions like “I’m not worth it” (which comes from the enemy) and more attention to what has to change in my behavior.

 It's a meditative statement

 “Pay not attention to the enemy, only to the task at hand.” is something I often repeat when I'm confronted with evil or the anger it instills in people.
 I repeat it now whenever I have the task of walking any grounds and praying.
-It helps me focus on my work, not on the work of the world.
+It helps me focus on my work, not on the work of the world or the devil.
 So I've memorized it and use it constantly.

 The term "Christian" means "Little Christ".
 It means that to be a Christian is to follow the path that Christ laid for us, in us.
 It means following the laws that God has written on our hearts.
 And all of that means we are to love and understand not only ourselves, but all of those other humans in the world.
 It's not easy... okay wait... that's an understatement... it's incredibly hard to learn, but it's the only way to rise above the anger that never solves anything.